Office: Buchanan E-263

 Glen Coulthard is Yellowknives Dene and an associate professor in the First Nations and Indigenous Studies Program and the Departments of Political Science at the University of British Columbia.
 He is the author of Red Skin, White Masks: Rejecting the Colonial Politics of Recognition (Minneapolis: University of Minnesota Press, 2014), winner of the 2016 Caribbean Philosophical Association’s Frantz Fanon Award for Outstanding Book, the Canadian Political Science Association’s CB Macpherson Award for Best Book in Political Theory, published in English or French, in 2014/2015, and the Rik Davidson Studies in Political Economy Award for Best Book in 2016.
 He is also a co-founder of Dechinta Centre for Research and Learning, a decolonial, Indigenous land-based post-secondary program operating on his traditional territories in Denendeh(Northwest Territories).

-In this course, students will learn about the cultural, historical, political, economic, and gender dynamics that structure the relationship between Indigenous peoples and the state in Canada; Indigenous self-determination struggles in relation to constitutional recognition, self-government, land claims, and economic development.
-If you have any questions, feel free to email Dr. Glen Coulthard at email@example.com.
+The cultural, historical, political, economic, and gender dynamics that structure the relationship between Indigenous peoples and the state in Canada; Indigenous self-determination struggles in relation to constitutional recognition, self-government, land claims, and economic development.
+Credit will be granted for only one of FNSP 200, FNIS 210, or FNSP 210.

 For a full list of our course offerings and their instructors, please visit this page.

 Co-edited with Andrée Boisselle, Avigail Eisenberg, and Jeremy Webber.
 Recognition and Self-Determination.
 Vancouver: University of British Columbia Press, 2014.

 “#IdleNoMore in a Historical Context.”
 The Kino-nda-niimi Collective (eds).
 The Winter We Danced.
 Winnipeg: ARP Books, 2014.